onnx/tensorflow-onnx/README.md

     [--target TARGET]\
     [--continue_on_error]\
     [--verbose]\
+    [--custom-ops list-of-custom-ops]\
     [--opset OPSET]
 ```

 Parameters:
-- input: frozen TensorFlow graph, which can be got with [freeze graph tool](#freeze_graph).
+- input: frozen TensorFlow graph, which can be created with the [freeze graph tool](#freeze_graph).
 - output: the target onnx file path.
-- inputs/outputs: Tensorflow graph's input/output names, which can be got with [summarize graph tool](#summarize_graph).
+- inputs/outputs: Tensorflow graph's input/output names, which can be found with [summarize graph tool](#summarize_graph).
 - target: There are different onnx versions and workarounds for runtimes that can be set with ```--target TARGET```.
-The default is onnx-1.1 and caffe2 which generates a graph
-that can be executed on a onnx-1.0/onnx-1.1 runtime, like caffe2 and winml.
+- opset: by default we uses the newest opset installed with the onnx package (for example onnx-1.2.2 would have opset 7).
+By specifieing ```--opset``` the user can override the default to generate a graph with the desired opset.
+For example ```--opset 5``` would create a onnx graph that uses only ops available in opset 5.
+Because older opsets have in most cases fewer ops, some models might not convert on a older opset.
+- custom-ops: the runtime may support custom ops that are not defined in onnx.
+A user can asked the converter to map to custom ops by listing them with the --custom-ops option.
+Tensorflow ops listed here will be mapped to a custom op of the same name as the tensorflow op but in the onnx domain ai.onnx.converters.tensorflow.
+For example: ```--custom-ops Print``` will insert a op ```Print``` in the onnx domain ```ai.onnx.converters.tensorflow``` into the graph.
+We also support a python api for custom ops documented later in this readme.

 Usage example (run following commands in tensorflow-onnx root directory):
 ```